Vyshnav2255/MyWebsite/pages/referrals.md

 layout: page
 permalink: /referrals
 title: Referrals
-description: Services & Products which I use and recommend, use these links for availing the perks.
+description: Services & Products which I use and recommend, use these links for availing the perks
 ---
 <h1 style="text-align:center;" >🎁 Referrals</h1>
-<p class="text-center" >Services & Products which I use and recommend, use these links for availing the perks.</p>
+<p class="text-center" >Services & Products which I use and recommend, use these links for availing the perks</p>

 ### Todoist